Nyx-Galaxy-Coders/ActiveCLI/README.md

 # ActiveCLI
-A neat tool to help developer develop CLI apps.
+A little tool to make the visual part of creating CLI's a piece of cake